felixnyamweya/wpsso-schema-json-ld/readme.txt

 	* Refactored the WpssoJson `min_version_notice()` method to use PHP's `trigger_error()` and include a notice to refresh plugin update information.

 == Upgrade Notice ==

+= 1.25.0-dev.1 =

+(2018/04/29) Added support for the https://schema.org/ItemList type, used by Google for its mobile carousel feature.

 = 1.24.6 =